dantleech/blog/content/posts/2025/15-11-space.md

     Permission.php
 ```

-This is a **violation** of the commons by **bandits** and they must be
-stopped.
-John was a bad person, but he was ~contained~ _incinerated_.
-The lunatics have now
-taken over the asylum and it's game over.
-You lost.

 But don't fear!
-This scenario is unlikely _if_ there is **a clear precdent**.
+This scenario is unlikely _if_ there is **a clear precedent**.
 People
-follow examples, so the better the initial examples the better your codebase
+follow **the weight of convention**, so the better the initial examples the
-will be.
-If you start with a piece of shit, your project will develop into a
+better your codebase will be.
+If you **start with a piece of shit**, your project
-bigger piece of shit.
-If you start by emphasing the **separation of concerns**
+will develop into a **bigger piece of shit**.
+If you start by emphasing the
-people will generally find that useful and fires will be contained.
+**separation of concerns** people will generally find that useful and fires
+will be contained.

 The next logical step would be to introduce static analysis rules to ensure
 that the architectural rules are respected.